-(Address of princ cipal executive offices) (Zip Code) Registrant's telephone nur mber, including area code: (518) 745-1000 , orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 the registrant was required to file such reports), and (2) has been subject to such filing onically and posted on its corporate Web site, if any, every Interactive Data File required S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period x_YesNo , ed filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+(Address of princ cipal executive offices) (Zip Code) Registrant's telephone nu mber, including area code: (518) 745-1000 , orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 193- the registrant was required to file such reports), and (2) has been subject to such filing , conically and posted on its corporate Web site, if any, every Interactive Data File required S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period $\underline{x}$ Yes No ed filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer x Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth company indica te by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standard provided pursuant to Section 13(a) of the Exchange Act.
+Large accelerated filer Accelerated filer x Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an amoraing growth company indica to by shock mark if the registrant has elected not to use the

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standard provided pursuant to Section 13(a) of the Exchange Act. \\\

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes x_No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\underline{x}$ No